Learn to Code

 So, my advice to you is, take it slow, and enjoy the journey!
 There is a lot to explore, and a world of wonders awaits you.
 A journey of a thousand miles begins with a single step.
 Here are some good shoes.
 Good luck!

 This article was written by NICK MCCREA, a Toptal Ruby developer.

-One comment on “Learn to Code: Wisdom and Tools for the Journey”
+1 thought on “Learn to Code: Wisdom and Tools for the Journey”